Qwiso/QMultiMod/README.md

-ExosuitClawDamageToLiving | 100.0 | damage done to things you punch ExosuitDrillDamageToLiving | 16.0 | damage done to things you drill ExosuitGrapplingArmRange | 70.0 | max range of the grappling hook GravsphereMaxTrapped | 24 | max number of things a grav sphere can trap GravsphereMaxForce | 30.0 | amount of force applied by the grav sphere SwimChargeFinsModifier | 0.005 | the amount of charge returned to your handheld tool while swimming
+ExosuitClawDamageToLiving | 100.0 | damage done to things you punch ExosuitDrillDamageToLiving | 16.0 | damage done to things you drill ExosuitGrapplingArmRange | 70.0 | max range of the grappling hook ExosuitGrapplingArmDamage | 0 | increase this to give the grappling hook damage. a value between 20-50 would be reasonable GravsphereMaxTrapped | 24 | max number of things a grav sphere can trap GravsphereMaxForce | 30.0 | amount of force applied by the grav sphere SwimChargeFinsModifier | 0.005 | the amount of charge returned to your handheld tool while swimming